Efficient moment tensor machine-learning interatomic potential for accurate description of defects in Ni-Al Alloys: Results and discussion

 The antisite defect Ni$_{\rm Al}$ denotes a defective system in which a Ni atom occupies an Al site, while the antisite defect Al$_{\rm Ni}$ signifies a defective system where an Al atom occupies a Ni site.
 An antisite pair (Al$_{\rm Ni}$,Ni$_{\rm Al}$) is formed by exchanging the positions of a Ni and an Al atom.
 The formation energy of an antisite defect or an antisite pair is simply calculated as $E_f({\rm antisite})= E_{defect} - E_{prefect}$, where $E_{defect}$ and $E_{prefect}$ are the total energies of the systems with and without antisite defects, respectively.

-All the formation and binding energies in the present work were calculated using a $3\times3\times3$ supercell of 108 atoms.
-The minimal energy path (MEP) and migration energy barrier $E_m$ of mono-vacancy were calculated using climbing image nudge elastic band (CI-NEB) method~\cite{henkelmanClimbingImageNudged2000}.
+All the formation and binding energies in the present study were calculated using a $3\times3\times3$ supercell of 108 atoms.
+The minimal energy path (MEP) and migration energy barrier $E_m$ of monovacancy were calculated using the climbing image nudged elastic band (CI-NEB) method~\cite{henkelmanClimbingImageNudged2000}.